codesleeps/pixelcraft-bloom/APPLICATION_OVERVIEW.md

 ## 🎉 Bottom Line

-PixelCraft Bloom is like hiring a team of AI specialists for the cost of a Netflix subscription.
+AgentsFlowAI is like hiring a team of AI specialists for the cost of a Netflix subscription.

 **It's perfect when you need to:**
 - Scale without hiring